uclaacm/acmcloud-gcp-s24/Intro-To-GCP/README.md

 # Week 2: Intro to Google Cloud Platform

+# Google Cloud Storage CLI Guide

+This guide provides an overview of how to use the Google Cloud Command Line Interface (CLI) to interact with Google Cloud Storage (GCS).
+GCS is a scalable object storage service that allows you to store and retrieve data from anywhere on the internet.

+## Prerequisites

+- A Google Cloud account.
+If you don't have one, you can sign up for a free trial [here](https://cloud.google.com/free).
+- Google Cloud SDK installed on your machine.
+Follow the installation instructions [here](https://cloud.google.com/sdk/docs/install).

+## Authentication

+Before you can interact with GCS, you need to authenticate your Google Cloud account.
+Open your terminal and run:

+'''bash

+gcloud auth login
+'''

+A browser window will open for you to log in with your Google Cloud account and grant the necessary permissions.
+Once you've successfully logged in, you'll see a confirmation message in your terminal.

+## Creating a Bucket

+Buckets are the basic containers that hold your data in GCS.
+To create a new bucket, use the `gsutil mb` command:

+'''bash

+gsutil mb gs://your-bucket-name
+'''

+Replace `your-bucket-name` with a unique name for your bucket.
+Bucket names must be globally unique across all GCS users.

+## Uploading Files

+To upload a file to your bucket, use the `gsutil cp` command:

+'''bash
+gsutil cp path/to/your/file.txt gs://your-bucket-name
+'''

+Replace `path/to/your/file.txt` with the path to the file you want to upload.

+## Listing Files

+To list the files in your bucket, use the `gsutil ls` command:

+'''bash

+gsutil ls gs://your-bucket-name

+'''

+## Downloading Files

+To download a file from your bucket, use the `gsutil cp` command, reversing the source and destination:

+'''bash

+gsutil cp gs://your-bucket-name/your-file.txt path/to/download/location
+'''

+Replace `path/to/download/location` with the path where you want to download the file.

+## Deleting Files and Buckets

+To delete a file from your bucket, use the `gsutil rm` command:

+'''bash
+gsutil rm gs://your-bucket-name/your-file.txt
+'''

+To delete a bucket, first, ensure it's empty, then use the `gsutil rb` command:

+'''bash
+gsutil rb gs://your-bucket-name
+'''

+## Conclusion

+You've now learned the basics of interacting with Google Cloud Storage using the Google Cloud CLI.
+For more advanced features and options, refer to the [official documentation](https://cloud.google.com/storage/docs).

 Link to Slides (Coming Soon!) and Recording (Coming Soon!)

 In this tutorial, we'll be creating a Google Cloud Platform account, and hosting a simple static html file as a website with Google Cloud Storage.
 All content in this (and subsequent) tutorials will be covered under the free tier.